Entrectinib (Rozlytrek™)

 Reproductive Concerns

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Women will be asked to take a pregnancy test prior to receiving this medication.
-Effective birth control is necessary during treatment and for 5 weeks after the last dose for women and 3 months after the last dose for men.
+You may be asked to take a pregnancy test before receiving this medication.
+Effective birth control is necessary during treatment and for 5 weeks after the last dose for females and 3 months after the last dose for males.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should not breastfeed while receiving this medication and for 7 days after the final dose.